LostHopes/chess-tui/README.md

 - Learn Go fundamentals
 - Learn how to play chess
 - Add feature for multiplayer (using TCP connection)
+    - take a pause if other player agreed
+    - surrender

 # Requirements